-And yet, so many businesses operate in complete darkness about the local policy environment.
-They might skim the local newspapers, but they only get involved if an ordinance that could harm their business is on the agenda for a vote at the city council.
+And yet, so many organizations operate in complete darkness about the local policy environment.
+They might skim the local newspapers, but they only get involved if a new local regulation that could harm their business or members is on the agenda for a vote at the city council.

 We call that process gathering civic intelligence.